Teach Children Coping Skills with Acts of Gratitude

 “In positive psychology research, gratitude is strongly and consistently associated with greater happiness,” said the President and Fellows of Harvard College in an article.
 “Gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity and build strong relationships.”

 How to teach children to be grateful?

 It’s never too early to teach children to be grateful!
-According to experts, children recognize emotions such as gratitude gestures between one and two years old.
-By three years old, they can feel the emotions and gestures.
+According to experts, children recognize emotions such as gratitude gestures between one and 2 years old.
+By 3 years old, they can feel emotions and gestures.

-Show not tell children how to be thankful.
-Start by using real-life experiences, examples, or “teachable moments.”
+Show, not tell children, how to be thankful.
+Start by using real-life experiences, examples or “teachable moments.”
 Also, remember to recognize and celebrate those big or small accomplishments.
-The theory is that if we feel appreciated, we can show appreciation and be grateful for it.
+The theory is that we can show appreciation and be grateful for it if we feel appreciated.
 This process can lead to more joy.

 Encourage children to focus on the good things in life.
 Here are a few resources and activities to teach your children positive emotions of gratitude and appreciation.

 Emotions: Coping, Gratitude and Appreciation Activities for Children

 - Family Activity Time Series: Recognizing and Identifying Emotions

 - Thanksgiving Thank You Notes